crondinini/smart-cycle-workout/README.md

 - **Other strategies for ensuring JSON response format**: A potential pattern I would have liked to explore for trying to ensure the JSON format in the final response would be to implement a dedicated "tool" that takes as input the output I need.
 Unsure if this is an anti-pattern or not, but I'd like to explore it in a future iteration.

 - **Fine tuning exercise selection**: I want to try tweaking the prompt to ensure that the LLM makes a better selection of exercises by analyzing the list of exercises it is given before preparing the workout.

+- **Exercise randomization**: It would be good to have a randomization algorithm when fetching the exercises from the list available to ensure that the LLM doesn't end up always with the same exercises.

 ## Learnings